Guidelines & Policies

 You may delete any spam or promotional posts from your wall, and upon repeated offenses, block the user responsible.
 However, if the promoted post is relevant to our social media audiences (see above) and doesn’t directly complete or conflict with a policy or contract with CSUSM, it is not necessary to delete. (e.g. a company trying to sell textbooks would be in conflict with our bookstore, but a local business posting an internship may not be.)

 We expect conversations on our social media channels to be conducted with respect.
-We reserve the right to delete comments and posts that include profanity, vulgar or abusive language, sexually harassing content, name-calling or personal insults.
-In some cases, the offending user may be banned or blocked.
+We reserve the right to delete comments and posts that include profanity, vulgar or abusive language, sexually harassing content, name-calling, personal insults or other offensive content.
+In some cases, the person who posts such content may be banned or blocked.

 Comments that stray from the designated topic (known as thread-hijacking), spam or promotional posts, or exploitations of our accounts or posts are also subject to removal and user-banning.